cityjson/specs/specifications/cityjson-specs.md

 - A City Object of type "Building" may have a member "Parts", whose value is an array of the IDs of the City Objects of type "BuildingPart" it contains.
 - A City Object of type "Building" or "BuildingPart" may have a member "Installations", whose value is an array of the IDs of the City Objects of type "BuildingInstallation" it contains.
+- The geometry of both "Building" and "BuildingPart" can only be represented with these Geometry Objects: (1) Solid, (2) CompositeSolid, (3) MultiSurface.
+- The geometry of a "BuildingInstallation" object can be represented with any of the Geometry Objects.
+- A City Object of type "Building" or "BuildingPart" may have a member "address", whose value is a JSON object describing the address.
+One location (a MultiPoint) can be given, to for instance locate the front door inside the building.

 ```json
 "CityObjects": {